 Should you buy a house in a better school district – one with “higher-performing” metrics?
 Or consider a nicer/larger home in a less-expensive, lower-performing district and send your child to private school?
+Does buying a house based on a school district make sense?

 If you have a family with school-age children or are considering starting a family soon, it’s likely you are closely examining school district ratings on websites such as greatschools.net.
 In a 2017 study by the National Association of Realtors, 26% of home buyers considered the quality of schools when looking to purchase a home.
 The trade-off can be difficult, but a good home in a great school district brings a higher price, and also holds a better resale value than a similar home in a less-than-stellar district.